 This quarter-long course located in the Computer Lab, is designed to build skills and confidence with technology.
 With the "All the Right Type" program our primary focus is on practicing keyboarding skills, which will immediately be applied to projects students will be creating for other classes.
-Accuracy and word per minute speed are stressed.
-Time is also spent working with Google Docs.
+Time is also spent working with Google tools such as Classroom, Slides, and Forms.
 Students create slideshow presentations and research information on the internet.
-Internet etiquette is covered.
+Digital citizenship and Internet Safety are covered.